Ariel-Yeung/Sudoku_game_and_solver/README.md

 The game has a sudoku grid, a timer and an error counter.
 The user are allowed up to three errors.

+The empty sudoku puzzles are in "sudoku.csv", downloaded from the Kaggle page of Kyuyong Park at https://www.kaggle.com/bryanpark/sudoku.
 ## Built With
-Python 3.7, PyQt5 module and other basic Python modules.
+Python 3.7, PyQt5 module, Pandas module, and other basic Python modules.

 ## License
 You may download/use/distribute/modify the code however you like.